andresafanador6/Lattice-Diagram/README.md

-This code present a lattice Diagram un python
+This code present a lattice Diagram in python